NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

-# Analytics and Privacy Compliance: google analytic , W3C and  GDPR
+# Analytics and Privacy Compliance: google analytic , W3C and  GDPR.

 Description: This epic focuses on ensuring that the webpage for the Teacher Article Reading platform is compliant with privacy regulations and passes W3C validation and Lighthouse audits.
 The implementation of Google Analytics will also be incorporated for behavior tracking and analysis.

-Goals:
+goals:

-Ensure compliance with GDPR privacy regulations
-Pass W3C validation and Lighthouse audits
-Implement Google Analytics for behavior tracking and analysis User Stories:
+1.Ensure compliance with GDPR privacy regulations 2.Pass W3C validation and Lighthouse audits 3.Implement Google Analytics for behavior tracking and analysis

+User Stories:

-As a website user, I want to be informed about the privacy policy and data collection practices, so that I can trust the platform and have control over my data.
+1.As a website user, I want to be informed about the privacy policy and data collection practices, so that I can trust the platform and have control over my data.
-As a website administrator, I want to ensure the website passes W3C validation and Lighthouse audits, so that the website is accessible and optimized for performance.
+2.As a website administrator, I want to ensure the website passes W3C validation and Lighthouse audits, so that the website is accessible and optimized for performance.
-As a website administrator, I want to implement Google Analytics, so that I can track and analyze user behavior and improve the website experience.
+3.As a website administrator, I want to implement Google Analytics, so that I can track and analyze user behavior and improve the website experience.

 Dependencies:

-Availability of resources for website development and compliance Availability of GDPR compliance and data privacy experts
+1.Availability of resources for website development and compliance 2.Availability of GDPR compliance and data privacy experts

-Risks:
+Hazards:

-Potential legal implications for non-compliance with GDPR regulations Difficulty in ensuring all aspects of the website pass W3C validation and Lighthouse audits Inaccurate or incomplete data collected by Google Analytics Estimated Effort: 2-3 weeks
+1.Potential legal implications for non-compliance with GDPR regulations 2.Difficulty in ensuring all aspects of the website pass W3C validation and Lighthouse audits 3.Inaccurate or incomplete data collected by Google Analytics

+Estimated Effort: 2-3 weeks

 Business Value: The implementation of GDPR compliance, W3C validation, and Google Analytics will increase user trust and satisfaction, improve website accessibility and performance, and provide valuable insights for website optimization and growth.

 Priority: High